Jain (Deemed-to-be University)

 Chandni has her own perceptions about the popularity of poetry among today’s generation, “Poetry has always been a very niche form of literature, and the popularity is definitely growing now more than ever with the numerous poetry recitals and competitions that include slam poetry.
 So as a medium, it is doing exceptionally well for itself and the good thing is readers are taking a lot more interest in it.
 For the reader’s attention span is low and poetry is easy to read because of its short lines and direct meanings.”

-Jain University has always been a pillar of support for this talented youngster whether it is finding time for her creative expressions or submitting her assignments on time, “Jain University was the best decision of my life.
-Had it not been for Jain University’s education culture, and timings, it would be extremely hard to do so much in my life.
-Having done 12 internships in two-and-a-half years, is still a myth to me, but Jain University made it more than well possible.
+Jain (Deemed-to-be University) has always been a pillar of support for this talented youngster whether it is finding time for her creative expressions or submitting her assignments on time, “Jain (Deemed-to-be University) was the best decision of my life.
+Had it not been for Jain (Deemed-to-be University) ’s education culture, and timings, it would be extremely hard to do so much in my life.
+Having done 12 internships in two-and-a-half years, is still a myth to me, but Jain (Deemed-to-be University) made it more than well possible.
 Also the teachers, staff, and most importantly my Head of the Department Professor Madhavan, and Centre Head Professor Dinesh, who were my pillars in everything I put my hand at.
 They have given me all the support and encouragement to bring me where I stand today.”